DeMaCS-UNICAL/ThinkEngine/README.md

 #### MonoBehaviourSensorsManager
 At design-time, when a sensor configuration is saved, a **MonoBehaviourSensorsManager** component is automatically added to the GameObject.
-At design-time, the manager is in charge of notifing the active brains of all the updates the occurs to the configuration of it owner GameObject.
+At design-time, the manager is in charge of notifing the active brains of all the updates the occurs to the configuration of its owner GameObject.
 At run-time, instead, it manages the actual instantiation of the sensors.
 For each configuration, it instantiates a sensor for each simple property and a sensor for each element of a complex data structure.
 During the game, if the size of a complex data structure increases, the manager instantiates as many sensors as many new elements are added to the data structure.

 #### MonoBehaviourSensor